WTy-2/spec/src/basic_concepts/coherence.md

 # Coherence

-WTy2 has a number of rules to guarantee instances do not overlap.
-These can be broken into checking if known instances overlap and preventing overlap down-the-line.
+WTy2 has a number of rules on instance declarations to guarantee instances do not overlap.
+Note "overlap" has a slightly stronger meaning in WTy2 than in other languages with typeclasses given the ubiquity of subtyping: treated as sets, there should exist no value that is a member of both types.

+Rules around instances and overlap can get tricky, and luckily, a lot of prior work has been done investigating them in languages such as Rust and Haskell.
+As such, I will repeatedly refer to the decisions those languages have taken to compare and contrast.

 ## Detecting Errors Early